sisteming/Dublin-masterclass/demo1/README.md

 # Dublin-masterclass (demo1)
 -----
-Files used for the demos during the Dublin Masterclass session: The rise of containers: from development to production using Docker.
+Files used for the demos during the Dublin Masterclass session: **The rise of containers: from development to production using Docker**

+This demo covers how we build a container image and run to containers working together.

-Check also the application file (my_app/app.py) to see how the application is connecting to the MongoDB database:
+Check the application file (my_app/app.py) to see how the application is connecting to the MongoDB database:

 	app.config['MONGO_HOST'] = '192.168.1.101'
 	app.config['MONGO_PORT'] = 27017